PX4/PX4-user_guide/en/frames_multicopter/holybro_x500_pixhawk4.md

 1. Connect the ESCs power wires onto the power module PM07, black->black and red->red, ESC PWM signal wires goes to "FMU-PWM-Out".
    Make sure you connect the motor ESC PWM wires in the correct order.
-   Refer to Figure 7 for airframe motor number and connect to the corrsponding number on the PM07 board.
+   Refer to Figure 7 for airframe motor number and connect to the corresponding number on the PM07 board.

    ![ESC power module and signal wiring](../../assets/airframes/multicopter/x500_holybro_pixhawk4/pm07_pwm.jpg) _Figure 7_: ESC power module and signal wiring